Shop Local. Shop Small.

 What would an old downtown be without a couple of greasy spoons?
-Ohio Lunch and Kosta’s have been breakfast and lunch time staples in downtown Hamilton for decades.
-In fact, Kosta’s retro interior is featured in the upcoming Hollywood movie Carol.
-Definitely worth visiting for a diner burger and fries.
-Kosta’s is located at 221 Court Street and Ohio Lunch is located at 332 High Street.
+Kosta’s has been breakfast and lunch time staple in downtown Hamilton for decades.
+In fact, Kosta’s retro interior was featured in the Hollywood movie Carol.
+Located at 221 Court Street, Kosta’s is definitely worth visiting for a diner burger and fries.

 Main Street Shopping

 Hamilton’s historic Main Street is building momentum.
-Eleven new shops opened in 2016 and there is a lot of development planned for 2017.
+Eleven new shops opened in 2016 and another eight opened in 2017.
 The historic business district is home to a wide variety of specialty shops and is a great business district to walk to see what you can find.
-Stores include Killian’s Cupboard, Secretly Shabby, Serendipity, Treasures on Main, The Studio, Pop Revolution, Future Great Comics, Sherry’s Petals, and much more.

 Main Street Dining